 Collection of Sales Tax

 All businesses may need to pay New Jersey sales and use tax as, required by law.
 Castle Point Anime Convention does not determine whether vendors are required to pay sales and use tax.

 Vendors who do not already have a New Jersey Certificate of Authority and who require one should file for one using the NJ-REG form.

-Press attendees are members of the press that have requested, been approved for, and received badges labeled press via CPあC’s Publicity department.
+Press attendees are members of the press that have requested and been approved for via CPあC’s Publicity department.

 Any attendee may conduct ad-hoc interviews with general attendees, artists, and dealers.
 However, be respectful and do not harass individuals who wish not to be interviewed.